sosnovski/test_work_2/README.md

-# TCP server with POW protection from DDOS
+# TCP server with PoW protection from DDOS

 ## 1. Task description
 Design and implement some tcp server.

 - TCP server should be protected from DDOS attacks with the Prof of Work (https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.
-- The choice of the POW algorithm should be explained.
+- The choice of the PoW algorithm should be explained.
 - After Prof Of Work verification, server should send one of the quotes from "word of wisdom" book or any other collection of the quotes.
-- Docker file should be provided both for the server and for the client that solves the POW challenge.
+- Docker file should be provided both for the server and for the client that solves the PoW challenge.

 ## 2. Getting started